TerminalToolkit

 def shell_wait(self, id: str, seconds: Optional[int] = None):

-• id (str): Unique identifier of the target shell session.
+• id (str): The unique identifier of the target shell session.

-• seconds (Optional[int], optional): Wait duration in seconds.
-If None, wait indefinitely.
-Defaults to None.
+• seconds (Optional[int], optional): The maximum time to wait, in seconds.
+If None, it waits indefinitely. (default: :obj:None)

 shell_write_to_process